 We should also continue focusing on farrowing piglets with birthweight of 1 kg or more.
 The data tell us that we have a real opportunity to keep pre-weaning mortality below 20% if we can farrow piglets with 1 kg or more of birthweight.

 Another option swine producers are using to reduce pre-weaning mortality is split suckling.
 As litter size continues to increase, swine producers must ensure that newborn piglets receive the colostrum they need.
-Split suckling consists of temporarily segregating from the mother the piglets who have theoretically consumed their quantity of colostrum, so they are not competing with piglets who still need to consume the needed quantity of colostrum.
+Split suckling consists of temporarily segregating the piglets from the mother who have theoretically consumed their quantity of colostrum.
+This is so they are not competing with piglets who still need to consume the needed quantity of colostrum.

 Cross-fostering is another common technique.
-The intent is to provide piglets with the best possible chance at survival by placing them in an environment with greater access to milk and contemporaries of similar size.
+The intent is to provide piglets with the best possible chance at survival by placing them in an environment where other piglets are similar in size, so they have greater access to milk.
 This technique consists of removing a piglet or piglets from a sow (litter) early in life and establishing that piglet onto another sow within a new litter.
 That piglet will remain on that new sow until weaning.
 Reasons why a swine producer may cross-foster include:

-Performance Trace Minerals Play a Key Role in Reducing Sow and Piglet Mortality
+Proven Trace Mineral Nutrition Plays a Key Role in Reducing Sow and Piglet Mortality

-Performance trace minerals play a critical role in swine health, reproductive performance and growth and production.
-Performance trace minerals also play a critical role in fueling a rapid and robust inflammatory response to immune challenges, leading to improvements in livability and most importantly, reducing the cost of production.
+Trace minerals play a critical role in swine health, reproductive performance and growth and production.
+They also play a critical role in fueling a rapid and robust inflammatory response to immune challenges, leading to improvements in livability and most importantly, reducing the cost of production.

-For example, developing gilts and sows supplemented with performance trace minerals from Availa®Sow have a higher concentration of Immunoglobulin G (IgG) in their colostrum.
+For example, developing gilts and sows supplemented with Zinpro® Availa® Sow have a higher concentration of Immunoglobulin G (IgG) in their colostrum.
 Higher-quality colostrum helps produce more robust piglets, leading to higher survivability rates, heavier weaning weights and ultimately heavier market weights.
 But what is the direct impact on sow mortality?
-When gilts and sows were routinely supplemented with Availa Sow over time, data from commercial sow farms indicated a rise in sow mortality was mitigated, compared with those not provided Availa Sow.
-Taken together, these performance attributes help lower system cost of production.
+When gilts and sows were routinely supplemented with Zinpro Availa Sow over time, data from commercial sow farms indicated a rise in mortality was mitigated, compared with those fed alternate trace minerals.

-Zinpro Performance Minerals® — the only performance trace minerals on the market — capture these value points by utilizing the amino acid transporter for absorption, which allows for these nutrients to reach the target tissues in the animal.
-The Zinpro unique absorption pathway improves your sows’ ability to mount a rapid and robust inflammatory response to immune challenges, thereby improving sow health, reducing sow mortality rates, and reducing weaned pig costs.
-Take advantage today of the animal performance and cost-reducing opportunities by formulating your gilt and sow diets with Availa Sow!
+Zinpro® Performance Minerals® capture these value points through unrivaled post-absorptive effects, which allows for these nutrients to reach the target tissues in the animal.
+The Zinpro unique absorption pathway improves sows’ ability to mount a rapid and robust inflammatory response to immune challenges, thereby improving health, reducing mortality rates and reducing weaned pig costs.
+Take advantage today of the animal performance and cost-reducing opportunities by formulating gilt and sow diets with Zinpro Availa Sow!

-To learn more about reducing sow and piglet mortality by including Availa-Sow in your swine ration, contact your Zinpro representative today.
+To learn more about reducing sow and piglet mortality by including Zinpro Availa Sow in swine rations, contact your Zinpro representative today.